-Employees can request annual leave during their notice period, but it’s up to you as an employer to decide if they can take it.
+Employees can still request annual leave during their notice period, but it’s up to you as an employer to decide if they can take it.
 If you refuse, it must be for business reasons only, for example if they request a holiday during a particularly busy period.

-You can also tell your employee to use up their annual leave within their notice period and specify which dates to take it.
+You can also tell your employee to use up their annual leave within their notice and specify which dates to take it.

-If the individual has still got some of their statutory annual leave allowance left over on their leave date, you must pay them the equivalent within their final pay.
+If the individual still has still got some of their statutory annual leave allowance left over on their leave date, you must pay them the equivalent within their final pay.

 Gross misconduct and notice period